talkpython/python-for-absolute-beginners-course/solutions/ch-08-problem-solving/readme.md

 ]
 ```

+### Change 2: You pick a column, drop the disk, it falls down

+The second major change is how you pick where to play.

+In Tic-Tac-Toe, it's choose the square.
+In Connect 4, it's choose the column,
+drop the disk it fall as far as it can.
+We rewrote `choose_location()` accordingly.

-### Change 2: Finding lists of 4 in the rows, cols, and diagonals
+### Change 3: Finding lists of 4 in the rows, cols, and diagonals

-The second major change is finding wins.
+The final major change is finding wins.
 In Tic-Tac-Toe, we wrote a function called:

 ```python
 def get_winning_sequences(board):